WhenMoon-afk/eleanor-chen-effect/report/eleanor-chen-effect-report.md

 ## References

+1. Altman, S. [@sama].
+(2024). "we trained a new model that is good at creative writing (not sure yet how/when it will get released). this is the first time i have been really struck by something written by AI; it got the vibe of metafiction so right."
+[Tweet].
+X. Retrieved from http://archive.today/UuTxE

-[Note: In an actual academic paper, this section would contain formal citations to relevant literature on large language models, creativity theory, statistical pattern formation, and related topics.]
+[Note: In an actual academic paper, this section would contain additional formal citations to relevant literature on large language models, creativity theory, statistical pattern formation, and related topics.]